WuqianMa/Translate_large_pdf_by_LLM-free-/README.md

 This translation is intended for **private learning and cultural research only**.

 The original book is protected by copyright.
-Do **not** share or publish the full translated version without permission from the authors or publisher.